 Don’t let the quiet ones stay quiet.
 “Have a think tank where you can bring people to brainstorm,” Elizabeth Petersen of Simplify Compliance told us once.
 “Every person has ideas but you need to coax them out.
 I like to brainstorm on the fly.
 I have introverts [on staff], and they need to be encouraged.
 To have a structured agenda is a great way to get people talking.”

-Set benchmarks.
-“One of the biggest barriers to innovation is fear of failure,” Petersen added.
+Set benchmarks.“One of the biggest barriers to innovation is fear of failure,” Petersen added.
 “The information industry is changing so rapidly and there are so many unknowns.
 Even the most thoroughly researched product may not gain market traction.
+This is similar to the challenges faced by the best betting sites not on Gamstop, which operate outside traditional regulations and must navigate significant risks to attract and retain users.
 The key to developing a humming new product development engine is to be comfortable with risk and to set measurable (and transparent) benchmarks for product success.”

 Allow for turbulence.
 “Embracing failure is easier said than done,” Anita Zielina, former director of news innovation and leadership at the Craig Newmark Graduate School of Journalism at CUNY, told us at BIMS a few years ago.
 “We like to win and are not so excited about failure.
 But the culture of failure empowers your team to experiment.
 If you don’t, you’re not going to have creativity in the room.
 Experimentation includes failure, and organizations need to live with that.
 There is no digital product development that doesn’t have unexpected turbulences.
 But it also allows for agility.”